SH1106-Based OLED Display

 Display Colors

-SH1106-based OLED displays are always monochrome, however the display color may vary.
+SH1106-based OLED displays are always monochrome, but the emitted light color may vary.

-All OLED displays are susceptible to wear: after extended use of 10.000 hours or more, their brightness may fade.
-Blue displays are more susceptible than other colors.
+All OLED displays degrade over time.
+After 10,000 hours or more of continuous use, brightness may fade.
+Blue displays are more susceptible to wear than other colors.

 I2C Interface

-If you need to operate multiple OLED displays, use a I2C Multiplexer such as the PCF8575, or use a SPI version: with SPI, you can select the active device via the CS pin.
+If you need to connect multiple OLED displays, consider using an I2C multiplexer like the PCF8575, or choose an SPI-based display, which allows selecting the active device via the CS (Chip Select) pin.

 Programming